 Adult Baptism and Reception into the Church

-Adults who have not been baptised (or who have been baptised in a non-Orthodox church) and who wish to become members of the Orthodox Church within our Community must discuss this directly with Father Kosmas face to face after one of the services, or make an appointment to see him at another time.
+Adults who have not been baptized (or who have been baptised in a non-Orthodox church) and who wish to become members of the Orthodox Church within our Community must discuss this directly with Father Kosmas face to face after one of the services, or make an appointment to see him at another time.

 Unless there are exceptional circumstances, adult baptism or reception into the Church by chrismation will only take place after the person who wishes to become a member of the Church has been attending services regularly and faithfully for several months, and after appropriate instruction.